 Google Maps: I use this App every day when navigating my way from one place to another.
 I like that it now offers an ‘Alerts only’ option so that you can keep the App running in the background when knowing the route and it will alert you only if there’s traffic and when wanting to re-route you.

-I ask each person/child (over the age of 5) to grab a reusable shopping bag or one of their own backpacks and pack things that they think they will need personally.
+Ask each person/child (over the age of 5) to grab a reusable shopping bag or one of their own backpacks and pack things that they think they will need personally.

 Have your children ever made their own edible snack necklace?
 It is such a fun activity.

 Another fun activity is to create an I-Spy Bottle.
 Collect little trinkets, add them to a wide-mouthed bottle, add rice and hot glue gun the lid shut.
 Then, create a checklist (either with a picture of the items or text) and have the kids cross off each item they find.

-I am also a firm believer that everyone should have their own stash of stuff.
-It could be the same snacks but portioned out in Ziploc bags or containers so you don’t run into the problem of, for instance, a child who loves popcorn eating the whole big bag on the trip and not leaving any for others.
-Trust me, I’ve lived it.
+I am also a firm believer that everyone should have their own stash of snacks.
+It could be the same snacks as everyone else but portioned out in Ziploc bags or containers.
+This way you don’t run into the problem, for instance, of a child who loves popcorn eating the whole big bag on the trip and not leaving any for others.

-Some ‘Not Road Trip Friendly’ Snacks Include:
+Some ‘Not’ Road Trip Friendly Snacks Include: